-In general, when a material changes phase from solid to liquid, or from liquid to gas a certain amount of energy is involved in this change of phase.
-In case of liquid to gas phase change, this amount of energy is known as the enthalpy of vaporization, (symbol ∆Hvap; unit: J) also known as the (latent) heat of vaporization or heat of evaporation.
-As an example, see the figure, which descibes phase transitions of water.
+Generally, when a material changes phase from solid to liquid or liquid to gas, a certain amount of energy is involved in this change of phase.
+In the case of liquid to gas phase change, this amount of energy is known as the enthalpy of vaporization (symbol ∆Hvap; unit: J), also known as the (latent) heat of vaporization or heat of evaporation.
+For example, see the figure, which describes the phase transitions of water.

-Latent heat is the amount of heat added to or removed from a substance to produce a change in phase.
-This energy breaks down the intermolecular attractive forces, and also must provide the energy necessary to expand the gas (the pΔV work).
+Latent heat is the amount of heat added to or removed from a substance to produce a phase change.
+This energy breaks down the intermolecular attractive forces and must provide the energy necessary to expand the gas (the pΔV work).
 When latent heat is added, no temperature change occurs.
 The enthalpy of vaporization is a function of the pressure at which that transformation takes place.

-The temperature at which vaporization (boiling) starts to occur for a given pressure is also known as the saturation temperature and at this conditions a mixture of vapor and liquid can exist together.
-The liquid can be said to be saturated with thermal energy.
-Any addition of thermal energy results in a phase transition.
-At the boiling point the two phases of a substance, liquid and vapor, have identical free energies and therefore are equally likely to exist.
-Below the boiling point, the liquid is the more stable state of the two, whereas above the gaseous form is preferred.
+The temperature at which vaporization (boiling) starts to occur for a given pressure is also known as the saturation temperature.
+At this condition, a mixture of vapor and liquid can exist together.
+The liquid can be saturated with thermal energy and any addition of thermal energy results in a phase transition.
+At the boiling point, the two phases of a substance, liquid and vapor, have identical free energies and therefore are equally likely to exist.
+Below the boiling point, the liquid is the more stable state of the two, whereas the gaseous form is preferred above.

 Latent Heat of Fusion of Materials

-In case of solid to liquid phase change, the change in enthalpy required to change its state is known as the enthalpy of fusion, (symbol ∆Hfus; unit: J) also known as the (latent) heat of fusion.
-Latent heat is the amount of heat added to or removed from a substance to produce a change in phase.
-This energy breaks down the intermolecular attractive forces, and also must provide the energy necessary to expand the system (the pΔV work).
+In the case of solid to liquid phase change, the change in enthalpy required to change its state is known as the enthalpy of fusion (symbol ∆Hfus; unit: J), also known as the (latent) heat of fusion.
+Latent heat is the amount of heat added to or removed from a substance to produce a phase change.
+This energy breaks down the intermolecular attractive forces and must provide the energy necessary to expand the system (the pΔV work).

 The temperature at which the phase transition occurs is the melting point.
-The melting point also defines a condition in which the solid and liquid can exist in equilibrium.
-Adding a heat will convert the solid into a liquid with no temperature change.
-At the melting point the two phases of a substance, liquid and vapor, have identical free energies and therefore are equally likely to exist.
-Below the melting point, the solid is the more stable state of the two, whereas above the liquid form is preferred.
+The melting point also defines a condition where the solid and liquid can exist in equilibrium.
+Adding heat will convert the solid into a liquid with no temperature change.
+At the melting point the two phases of a substance, liquid, and vapor, have identical free energies and therefore are equally likely to exist.
+Below the melting point, the solid is the more stable state of the two, whereas above, the liquid form is preferred.
 The melting point of a substance depends on pressure and is usually specified at standard pressure.
-When considered as the temperature of the reverse change from liquid to solid, it is referred to as the freezing point or crystallization point.
+When considered as the temperature of the reverse change from liquid to solid, it is referred to as the freezing or crystallization point.

 Emissivity of Materials

-By definition, a blackbody in thermal equilibrium has an emissivity of ε = 1.0.
-Real objects do not radiate as much heat as a perfect black body.
-They radiate less heat than a black body and therefore are called gray bodies.
-To take into account the fact that real objects are gray bodies, the Stefan-Boltzmann law must include emissivity.
+A blackbody in thermal equilibrium has an emissivity of ε = 1.0.
+Real objects do not radiate as much heat as a perfect black body; they radiate less heat than a black body and are called gray bodies.
+The Stefan-Boltzmann law must include emissivity to consider that real objects are gray bodies.
 Quantitatively, emissivity is the ratio of the thermal radiation from a surface to the radiation from an ideal black surface at the same temperature as given by the Stefan–Boltzmann law.
-Emissivity is simply a factor by which we multiply the black body heat transfer to take into account that the black body is the ideal case.
+Emissivity is simply a factor by which we multiply the black body heat transfer to consider that the black body is the ideal case.

-The surface of a blackbody emits thermal radiation at the rate of approximately 448 watts per square metre at room temperature (25 °C, 298.15 K).
-Real objects with emissivities less than 1.0 (e.g. copper wire) emit radiation at correspondingly lower rates (e.g. 448 x 0.03 = 13.4 W/m2).
-Emissivity plays important role in heat transfer problems.
+The surface of a blackbody emits thermal radiation at the rate of approximately 448 watts per square meter at room temperature (25 °C, 298.15 K).
+Real objects with emissivities less than 1.0 (e.g., copper wire) emit radiation at correspondingly lower rates (e.g., 448 x 0.03 = 13.4 W/m2).
+Emissivity plays an important role in heat transfer problems.
 For example, solar heat collectors incorporate selective surfaces that have very low emissivities.
-These collectors waste very little of the solar energy through emission of thermal radiation.
+These collectors waste very little of the solar energy through the emission of thermal radiation.

 Another important radiation property of a surface is its absorptivity, α, which is the fraction of the radiation energy incident on a surface that is absorbed by the surface.
 Like emissivity, value of absorptivity is in the range 0 < α < 1.

-In general, the absorptivity and the emissivity are interconnected by the Kirchhoff’s Law of thermal radiation, which states:
+In general, absorptivity and emissivity are interconnected by Kirchhoff’s Law of thermal radiation, which states: